mastodon/documentation/content/en/admin/config.md

 Environment.
 Can be `production`, `development`, or `test`.
 If you are running Mastodon on your personal computer for development purposes, use `development`.
 That is also the default.
 If you are running Mastodon online, use `production`.
 Mastodon will load different configuration defaults based on the environment.

 {{< hint style="warning" >}}
 This variable cannot be defined in dotenv (`.env`) files as it's used before they are loaded.
-In fact, this variable may decide which dotenv file is loaded if different variants exist (e.g. `.env.production` or `.env.test`)
 {{</ hint >}}

 #### `RAILS_SERVE_STATIC_FILES`